alanpaterson82/django-rest/README.md

 ![Recipe Page](frontend/src/assets/successful_recipe_posts.jpg)

-I have left the User Stories: Add a Recipe and Contact The Administrators as 'in progress' as further development is needed to improve functionality and styling, but this is a start!
+I have left the User Stories: Add a Recipe and Contact The Administrators as 'in progress' as further development is needed to improve functionality and styling, but this is a significant improvement on the original code.
+The contact form, when completed, currently redirects back to the home page.
+An alert to confirm that the details have been sent is required, as well as additional code for the details to be received.

 <br>